-Thomas Edison Inventions
+Thomas Alva Edison’s Inventions

-All told, he was instrumental in the formation of the modern world.
+All told he was instrumental in the formation of the modern world.

 We have compiled an official list of Edison’s biggest discoveries, citing the Tutus Edison Papers, the Rutgers University Research Project, and the Edison Birthplace Museum.